West Library station

 Light railway station in South Park, Pennsylvania, U.S.

-West Library is a station on the Port Authority of Allegheny County's light rail network, nearby the Library neighborhood of South Park, Pennsylvania.
-Primarily a park and ride stop, it features 115 spaces, designed to facilitate the flow of South Park commuters to Downtown Pittsburgh.
+Hillcrest station is a station on the Pittsburgh Light Rail network, operated by Pittsburgh Regional Transit, serving the Library neighborhood in Bethel Park, Pennsylvania.
+It has two high-level side platforms for level boarding and is accessible.
+The station functions as a park and ride facility with 115 spaces.

 History

-A stop was established at West Library when the Pittsburgh Railways interurban line from Charleroi to Pittsburgh was opened through South Park on September 12, 1903.
-Passengers initially changed at Castle Shannon to continue their journey to Downtown via the Pittsburgh and Castle Shannon Railroad.
-It was cut back to Library in 1953 and was converted from PCC operation to light rail in 1988.
+A stop was established at West Library when the Pittsburgh Railways interurban line from Charleroi to Pittsburgh opened through South Park on September 12, 1903.
+Passengers initially transferred at Castle Shannon to continue to Downtown via the Pittsburgh and Castle Shannon Railroad.

+The line was cut back to Library in 1953.
+It was later converted from PCC streetcar operation to light rail in 1993.